keskarshreesh/lucra_fullstack_app/README.md

 Node.js and npm
 Python >= 3.6

-Please install the above prerequisites before proceeding with the following steps
+Please install the above prerequisites before proceeding with the following steps.

 ### Installing and Running Locally
 Installation:
-server:
-pip install -r requirements.txt
+Server (Run from server directory): pip install -r requirements.txt
-client:
-npm install
+Client (Run from client directory): cd client npm install

+Local Setup:
+Database (Run from database directory, replace "yourusername" with your database username): mysql -u yourusername -p < create_fs_app_db.sql
+Server:
+Replace the following values in the .env file in the server directory:
+1. HF_API_TOKEN:
+  Obtain an API token from the HuggingFace website and add it here, please follow the instructions on [HuggingFace](https://huggingface.co/docs/hub/en/security-tokens)
+2. DB_PASSWORD:
+  Change to your MySQL password, this is set during installation python start.py
+Client:
+npm start